mpox

 The ADR is a UN agreement regarding the safe carriage of dangerous goods.
 Infectious materials, including those contaminated with viruses or disease fall under the classification of dangerous goods, meaning transportation of these materials must be in compliance with UN regulations.
 UN numbers are used to classify infectious waste as dangerous goods for transport.
 UN 3373 classification refers to Category B biological substances, primarily small cultures and diagnostic specimens, whilst UN 3291 classification refers to Category B substances that are inclusive of clinical waste and regulated medical waste.

-Under this derogation, infectious waste contaminated with monkeypox can be disposed of in infectious clinical waste streams (orange and yellow bags), providing the transport of waste is accompanied by the following information within its consignment note “Carriage in accordance with Multilateral Agreement M347”.
+Under this derogation, infectious waste contaminated with Mpox can be disposed of in infectious clinical waste streams (orange and yellow bags), providing the transport of waste is accompanied by the following information within its consignment note “Carriage in accordance with Multilateral Agreement M347”.